Grupo Aval Acciones y Valores S.A. (AVAL) To Go Ex-Dividend on November 27th

 Grupo Aval Acciones y Valores S.A.
-(NYSE:AVAL) announced a — dividend on Monday, September 21st, Wall Street Journal reports.
-Shareholders of record on Monday, November 30th will be given a dividend of 0.0269 per share by the bank on Tuesday, December 8th.
-This represents a yield of 7%.
+(NYSE:AVAL) announced a dividend on Friday, September 18th, NASDAQ reports.
+Stockholders of record on Monday, November 30th will be paid a dividend of 0.027 per share by the bank on Wednesday, December 9th.
 The ex-dividend date of this dividend is Friday, November 27th.
-This is a boost from Grupo Aval Acciones y Valores’s previous — dividend of $0.02.

-A number of research analysts have recently commented on AVAL shares.
-ValuEngine raised shares of Grupo Aval Acciones y Valores from a “strong sell” rating to a “sell” rating in a research report on Wednesday, November 11th.
-Zacks Investment Research cut shares of Grupo Aval Acciones y Valores from a “hold” rating to a “sell” rating in a research note on Wednesday, November 11th.
+Several equities research analysts have weighed in on the company.
+Zacks Investment Research cut Grupo Aval Acciones y Valores from a “hold” rating to a “sell” rating in a report on Wednesday, November 11th.
+ValuEngine upgraded Grupo Aval Acciones y Valores from a “strong sell” rating to a “sell” rating in a research note on Wednesday, November 11th.

 Grupo Aval Acciones y Valores SA provides a range of financial services and products to public and private sector customers in Colombia and Central America.
 The company offers deposit products and services, such as checking and savings accounts, and time deposits, as well as other deposits, including deposits from correspondent banks, cashier checks, and collection services.